Hello! I’m Natalia, a boudoir and portrait photographer living in Melbourne, Australia.

 I want to capture the beauty and virtues of women—their femininity, their strengths, their dignities, and what they are capable of—in the most empowering and beautiful art form.

-I’m also a believer that as a photographer, I have the power and responsibility of documenting one’s legacy and story for the generations to come.
+I’m also a believer that as a photographer, I have the power and responsibility of documenting one’s legacy and story for generations to come.

 Main body: Fujifilm X-T3 with JB wooden grip